chill-cats/OS_Assignment_Sem_212/README.md

 # OS Assignment, Semester 212
-This project uses CMake to handle building, but Makefile is included for convinience.
+This project uses CMake to handle building, but Makefile is included for convinience (not currently working).
 Make sure you have CMake installed.